Noise-resistant optimal spin squeezing via quantum control

 \emph{Effect of classical noise} --- A typical situation in which classical fluctuations of an external field occur, reflecting in random fluctuations of the interaction strength, is found in trapped ions, also relevant for metrological applications~\cite{Leibfried_SCI04}.
 In trapped ion systems, a global random magnetic noise is expected to be the most relevant source of disturbance~\cite{Monz_PRL11}.
 We include it in our simulations by adding random classical telegraph noise to the control field.
 We then study the evolution induced by the Hamiltonian

 where $\alpha (t),\beta (t)$ are random functions of the time with a flat distribution in $[-1,1]$, changing random value on average with frequency $\nu$.
-The case $I_\alpha= I_\beta=0$ corresponds to a noiseless evolution of Eq.\eqref{ham_SM:eq}.
+The case $K_\alpha= K_\beta=0$ corresponds to a noiseless evolution of Eq.\eqref{ham_SM:eq}.
 In Fig.~\ref{noise:fig} we compare the effect of the noise on the final squeezing obtained by varying $\chi (t)$ either linearly in time (empty red triangles) or according to the optimized protocol (empty black circles).
 The squeezing $\xi ^2$ is plotted as a function of the size $N$, for $\nu=500$ and for an intensity of the noise $K_{\alpha}=K_{\beta}=0.05$.
 As shown in Fig.~\ref{noise:fig}, the noise effect is stronger for larger system sizes, very quickly destroying the squeezing for the slow linear (adiabatic) protocol.
 The reason is simple: as shown in Fig.~\ref{statics_dynamics:fig}, for large sizes, e.g. $N\geq 100$, the adiabatic evolution time is three orders of magnitude larger than the optimized one.